GSA/open-gsa-redesign/_apidocs/entity-api.md

 <tr>
 <td>samRegistered</td>
-<td>Allows Yes, No or All.
-Yes signifies SAM registrants.
-No signifies non-SAM registrants.
+<td>Allows Yes, No or All. <br>
+    Yes signifies SAM registrants.<br> No signifies non-SAM registrants.<br>
-    All signifies both SAM registrants and non-SAM registrants..
+    All signifies both SAM registrants and non-SAM registrants.
 <br>Example: samRegistered=Yes
 <br> NOTE: If this search parameter is not sent in the request, then the API will return only SAM registrants by default.
 <br> Applicable to non-SAM registrants.</td>